A Guide to Real Estate Counter Offers

 Home sellers are free to make a counter offer if they’re dissatisfied with a buyer’s initial bid.
 Usually, that counter offer indicates they’ve accepted the buyer’s offer subject to certain changes, including updates to contingencies, closing date, and sales price.

-Counter offers are a fairly standard part of the home buying process, but the “rules” of engagement might not seem remotely intuitive at the time.
-To help understand how counter offers work, what the typical negotiating steps look like, and how to counter offer real estate, here’s a little guide you can cram with.
+Counter offers are a fairly standard part of the home-buying process, but the rules of engagement might not seem remotely intuitive at the time.
+To help understand how counter offers in real estate work, what the typical negotiating steps look like, and how to counter offer on real estate, here’s a little guide you can cram with.

 Common Reasons for Counter Offers

 There are many reasons why it takes time to buy a house, and counter offers can certainly be one of them.
-A real estate counter offer can come into play in these scenarios:
+Counter offers in real estate can come into play in these scenarios:

 A Change in Sales Price